rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/README.md

 ### `Statement`
 `Statement` can be initialized through `Connection`: `Statement createStatement(int resultSetType, int resultSetConcurrency) throws IOException`

-The value of `resultSetType` can be:
+`resultSetType` defines the way the cursor can be manipulated and, the value can be:
 * `ResultSet.TYPE_FORWARD_ONLY` (default)
 * `ResultSet.TYPE_SCROLL_INSENSITIVE`
 * `ResultSet.TYPE_SCROLL_SENSITIVE`

-The value of `resultSetConcurrency` can be:
+`resultSetConcurrency` defines how concurrent changes made to the data source are reflected and, the value can be:
 * `ResultSet.CONCUR_READ_ONLY` (default)
 * `ResultSet.CONCUR_UPDATABLE`